 At the foundation of every successful strategy is a focus on content.

-More specifically, there’s an emphasis on link bait that attracts inbound links and leads to a surge in search rankings, traffic, and credibility.
+More specifically, there’s an emphasis on link bait content that attracts inbound links and leads to a surge in search rankings, traffic, and credibility.

 What the Heck is Link Bait?